m3kan1cal/serverless-awsapi/README.md

 Before you get going to far here, you need to make sure the following criteria are met:

 - An AWS certificate for all domains being used in custom domain must be created for the domains in use.
-- The AWS certificate must be in the `us-west-2` region currently to be picked up by the `serverless-domain-manager` plugin.
+- The AWS certificate **MUST** be in the `us-east-1` region currently to be picked up by the `serverless-domain-manager` plugin.
 - The AWS certificate must have the correct domains attached that will be used for the API Gateway.
-- In general, if you have a certificate with the `mydomain.com` and `*.mydomain.com` domains then you should be good to proceed with the below.
+- In general, if you have a certificate with the `mydomain.com` and `*.mydomain.com` domains attached to it then you should be good to proceed with the below.

 Pay particular attention to this line in the `serverless.yml` file: